Why It Helps To Write About What Lives Under The Surface

 That is survival.

-Writing also gives your nervous system a new and different experience.
+Writing gives your nervous system a new and different experience.

-A lot of people think healing happens when they finally understand what happened.
+A lot of people think healing starts when they finally understand what happened.

-Understanding helps.
 But insight alone does not always change what your system learned.

+You may know something wasn’t your fault and still feel ashamed.
 You may know you’re safe now and still feel your body brace.

-You may know someone else’s anger is not dangerous in the same way anymore and still feel yourself panic, freeze, explain, overfunction, or shut down.
+You may know someone else’s anger isn’t dangerous in the same way anymore and still feel yourself panic, freeze, explain, overfunction, or shut down.

 You may understand your pattern completely in a calm moment and still feel taken over by it during conflict.